DMVis/DMVis/documentation/visualisations/BarChart.md

 # BarChart

-This is visualisation that represents categorical data with rectangular bars.
+This is a visualisation that represents categorical data with rectangular bars.
 The length of each bar corresponds to the numerical value of the data being represented.
-Depending on if the `BarChart` should be horizontal or vertical, the axes can have different meanings.
+The axes have different meanings depending on `isVertical`.
-One axis has the categorical data, which represents a data entry.
-The other axis goes in the direction of the length of the bars and has the numerical values.
+One axis has categorical data, which represents a data entry, whereas the other axis goes in the direction of the length of the bars and has numerical values.

 # Required Attributes